 But he really burst onto the 2006 draft landscape when he held then-No. 1 Georgia Tech hitless through six innings in his first start of the season.
 He struck out 12 Yellow Jackets over seven innings, despite losing 2-1.
 His best start of the year came a month later, when he threw a no-hitter while striking out 14 against another of the nation's highest-scoring teams, James Madison.
 (Aaron Fitt-Baseball America-June 2006)

-During the winter before 2007 spring training, Baseball America Prospect Hanbook rated Ottavino as 7th-best prospect in the Cardinals organization.
+In 2007, Baseball America Prospect Handbook rated Ottavino as 7th-best prospect in the Cardinals organization.
 The magazine moved Adam up to #5 in the St. Louis farm system during the offseason before 2008 spring training.
 But they dropped Ottavino down to 22nd-best in the Cards' farm system in the spring of 2009.